1-800-262-2318

 This course introduces students to a holistic concept of health and the components of a health-enhancing lifestyle.
 Students will be invited to reflect on their own experience of health, recognizing challenges and resources that can impact lifestyle choices.
 Students will be introduced to a model that can be applied in other courses to understand the multi-faceted aspects of health and healing.

 This course provides an introduction to the role of the HCA within the British Columbia health care system.
-Students will be introduced to the health care team and the roles and functions of HCAs within the team in residential, community, and acute care settings.
-Students will also have opportunities to develop self-reflective skills required for competent practice and will be introduced to effective job-finding approaches.
+Students will be introduced to the health care team and the roles and functions of HCAs within the team.
+Students will also have opportunities to develop self-reflective skills required for competent practice and will be introduced to effective jobfinding approaches.
+Students will have opportunities to utilize these effective job-finding approaches in CES Career and Employment Strategies.

 BC-HCA-PALL / Healing 1: Caring for Individuals in Palliative Care